David Beckham's Success and Achievements in Timeline

 2012: Second MLS Cup Win with LA Galaxy

-In 2012, David Beckham won his second MLS Cup with LA Galaxy.
+In 2012, David Beckham won the MLS Cup again with LA Galaxy, marking his second consecutive title with the club.

 May 2013: Beckham wins Ligue 1 title with PSG

-On May 12, 2013, David Beckham secured a fourth different top-flight winners' medal after Paris Saint-Germain (PSG) defeated Lyon 1–0 to win the Ligue 1 title.
+On May 12, 2013, David Beckham won a fourth different top flight winners' medal after Paris Saint-Germain beat Lyon 1-0 to claim the Ligue 1 title.

-In 2015, David Beckham was named one of GQ's 50 best-dressed British men, solidifying his status as a fashion icon.
+David Beckham was named one of GQ's 50 best dressed British men in 2015.

 2016: Goal Ranked Best Opening Day Goal